AbbasHarati/react-form-inputs--local-Storage-saving/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-How to store array of objects on localstorage by using react form and react-bootstrap

 ## Available Scripts

 In the project directory, you can run: